 Some life insurance policies include this rider at no additional charge, and it is offered by all major life insurance providers.

-At Life Ant, we always recommend our to our clients that they read the policy prospectus regarding any rider they are considering, so that all the details are clear.
+At Life Ant, we always recommend to our clients that they read the policy prospectus regarding any rider they are considering so that all the details are clear.
 We also welcome any questions you may have regarding your policies rider.